MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 Your Pre-Scan Report should now look like the below example.
 ![Pre scan report](media/mover-excel-scan-fails-2.png)

 In the Destination Path column, you will see that all users with a matching Destination account end with /From BoxServiceAccount.
 This is by design and this appending to the Destination transfers occurs during Auto-Discovery.

 As when we are migrating into Office 365 Destinations, ALL transfers should have a specific folder in which to migrate the data into.
-This is true for both OneDrive and SharePoint transfers and it is something that we agree with the customer before starting the migration.
+This is true for both OneDrive and SharePoint transfers and it is something agreed upon with stakeholders before starting the migration.

 Some other items of note for completing the Pre-Scan tab are as follow: